tombrille/svelteplot/src/routes/marks/axis/+page.md

     }} />
 ```

-You can rotate tick labels:
+You can rotate tick labels using `tickRotate`:

 ```svelte live
 <script>